karlospn/how-to-update-an-azure-api-mgmt-api-that-uses-a-remote-openapi-using-terraform/README.md

 # **Diagram**

+> In this demo we utilize Azure Container Apps to host our APIs, but it could be any service (Azure App Service, ACI, Azure VM, or even a service from another Cloud).
+The hosting platform is not relevant; the important part is to expose the app in Azure API Management using the API's remote Swagger endpoint.

 This repository contains a set of Terraform files that creates the following components.

 - An Azure Container Registry to host the application's images.